hklchung/SimpleEncryptionTool/README.md

 | 2 | 20 | 15 | 13 | 24 | 12000 |
 | 3 | 1 | 14 | 14 | 44 | 23000 |

 We apply principal component analysis to compute eigenvectors of the covariance matrix.
 This will then result in ‘scrambled’ data.
+In practice, this is the original dataset with 'dimensionality reduced' but without data loss as no. of PCs is identical to no. of columns in the original dataset.
 ###### New dataset
 | C1  | C2 | C3 |
 | --- | -- | -- |